 The Doctor of Philosophy (Arts) – also known as a PhD or Doctorate – is the highest Arts degree offered by the University of Melbourne.
 By writing a sustained thesis (80,000–100,000 words) of independent research, which examines a specific problem, issue or topic, you’ll make a significant and original contribution to an existing area of knowledge in your field of study.

 While researching for your thesis, you can utilise the specialist support for higher research degree students, including lectures and seminars, three-minute thesis competitions, and coursework leadership programs.
-Choose to specialise across the the Graduate School of Humanities and Social Sciences (GSHSS), as well as in the Asia Institute.

 Who is it for?